Skip to main content

 Vercel Cron JobsUse [crons] in percher.toml

-Vercel AnalyticsUse a third-party analytics service
+Vercel AnalyticsUse Percher's built-in cookie-free analytics, or keep a product analytics service

 ISR / On-demand RevalidationWorks — Next.js ISR runs in the container